utkarshmttl/SimpliLend/README.md

-To check that the data stored in the database is not plaintext, go to http://hrrealvalue.com/sldemo/index.php/controllerauth/getdetails this calls a function which returns all the entries in the DB.
+To check that the data stored in the database is not plaintext, go to http://hrrealvalue.com/sldemo/index.php/controllerauth/getdetails this calls a function which returns all the entries in the DB in the form of a JSON object.